Star Diving Club Guildford

 Surrey Diving Skills 2024

-Well done to our team of 17 divers who got the new year competition programme underway with some great performances and results at the Surrey County ASA Diving Skills Competition at Guildford Spectrum.
+Well done to our team of 17 divers who got the new year competition programme underway with some great performances and results at the Surrey County ASA skills competition at Guildford Spectrum.

 Some of our divers here have only just moved up to squad level and were representing the club ‘externally’ for the first time.